niveadabre/Analysis-on-factors-influencing-life-expectancy/README.md

 #### 3. Does life expectancy has any correlation with eating habits, lifestyle, exercise, smoking or drinking alcohol?
 #### 4. What measures should a country take in order to increase its healthcare expenditure to improve its average lifespan?

+#### 1. How does immunization affect life expectancy rate taking helath factors into consideration.

 ## Project Group members :
 Name| email address